TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 that specifies how to react on user requests and what functionality the application will ultimately have.
 The Model View Controller Paradigm provides us exactly that.
 It ensures a clean separation of the Domain Model from the View.
-This clean Separation is the foundation of the smooth interaction between Extbase and Fluid
+This clean Separation is the foundation of the smooth interaction between Extbase and Fluid.

 The Model-View-Controller design pattern is the infrastructure that we build our application on.
 It provides us a rough *roadmap* and the separation